preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 ---------------------
 An alternative is to upload existing documents, but normally it should be used just for documents that will be added as they are, but will still be handled as Controlled Documents, for example with approval before publishing.

-A Document Type has to be selected for an uploaded document and the document has to be tagged with the required metadata, or the document can't be published.
-See *Edit a document's properties* below for more information.

 The template for the Document Type is not used for the first edition of the document, the document will be used with the exeisting template (if any).
 The next time a draft is created for an uploaded document, the template can be replaced, if needed.
+See *Edit a document's properties* below for more information.

 Do the following to upload a document: